The best Morocco Sahara Trips destinations

 Ouarzazate with its ancient Kasbah of Ait Ben Haddou chosen to be the perfect place for Hollywood film production because of the beautiful range of landscapes of old architectural mud-brick Kasbahs and locations.
 In this place, they shot the movies Game of Throne, Gladiator, and others.
 In addition to that, mountains and valleys with beautiful windswept formations roll, hiding palm groves and breathtaking views make it one of the most destinations worth visiting.
 Also, the city is a traditional site for all your shopping needs with scores of souks, souvenir stores, cooperatives, and markets.
 Besides, Ouarzazate presents the world’s largest solar power complex towers above the desert.

-Todra Gorges located on the east side of the High Atlas Mountains in Morocco.
+Todra Gorges is located on the east side of the High Atlas Mountains in Morocco.
 However, it is one of the world’s most spectacular canyons.
 The Todra Gorge is about 15 km away from the nearest Berber village of Tinghir.
 Both the Todra and Dades Rivers have carved out cliff-sided canyons on their final 25-mile stretch through the mountains.

 Marrakech or the red city is one of the imperial cities in Morocco.
 Yusuf ibn Tashfin found it in 1062, the leader of the Moroccan Almoravid empire.
 Thereafter, it became the imperial capital of the Almoravid Empire.
 In the 12th century, the Almoravids built many Quranic schools and mosques in Marrakesh with Andalusian influences.
 Because of its great history and old architectural monuments, it becomes one of the important tourist places.
-It is the busiest city in Morocco as a home of the culture in economic.
+It is the busiest city in Morocco as a home of the culture in the economy.

 However, tourists cannot visit Marrakesh without exploring the depth and the hidden attractions in the city.
 Jemaa El-Fna is the vast open square at the heart of the medina.
 Also, it is one of Marrakech’s biggest attractions and is a UNESCO world heritage site that offers snake charmers, street entertainers, and over-enthusiastic henna artists.
 Moreover, El-Badi Place is the ruins of Sultan Ahmed el-Mansour.
 It is set within sunken gardens with epic ramparts whose decrepit towers boast panoramic views over the medina.
 In addition to that, Bahia Palace is among the interesting places in Marrakech.